JMencius/pie/README.md

 ## Installation
 Currently, `Pie` does not support online installation, but will be available through `pip` or `conda` upon publication.

-Installation will finish in a few minutes
+Installation will finish in a few minutes.

 ### Use `pip` to conduct local installation
 1. Create new virtual environment